Gliwick/Pokemon-Showdown-Node-Bot/commands/README.md

  - `team get, [id]` - Get a team in exportable format
  - `team check, [id], (user)` - Challenge with a specific team
  - `teamslist` - Upload teams list to Hastebin to view it.
+ - `formatlist` - List formats that have teams

 Tournaments
 ------------